Noratrieb/bool-toggle/README.md

 ## Architecture

-Tis Crate features the world's most resilient bit filping algorithm.
-It's code adheres to the highest clean code standards and aims to provide a maintainable and future proof solution to all the boolean toggling needs there are.
+This Crate features the world's most resilient bit flipping algorithm.
+Its code adheres to the highest clean code standards and aims to provide a maintainable and future proof solution to all the boolean toggling needs there are.

 ## MSRV